graezykev/dev-container/part-2.md

 In our [last guide](./part-1.md), I introduced a "Quick Start" on how to use a `.devcontainer` and a `devcontainer.json` as well as a `Dockerfile` to configure and build a basic Dev Container.

-Here I'm going to optimise the process by adding reusable images and extra software.
+I'm going to optimise the process by adding reusable images and extra software in this guide.

 > Check out my demo for this guide:
 >